libts/tslib/README.md

 ### module: dejitter
   Removes jitter on the X and Y co-ordinates.
 This is achieved by applying a weighted smoothing filter.
 The latest samples have most weight; earlier samples have less weight.
-This allows to achieve 1:1 input->output rate.
+This allows one to achieve 1:1 input->output rate.
 See [Wikipedia](https://en.wikipedia.org/wiki/Jitter#Mitigation) for some theory.